rinaldycodes/react-native-action-sheet-aldy/README.md

 Presentation of options in an action sheet format.
 Selection of a single item from the presented options.
 Customizable appearance and behavior to suit specific application needs.
-Enhances user interaction and engagement within the applicatio
+Enhances user interaction and engagement within the application